 dual-system served/crossover youth

-Youth who are involved in both the child welfare and juvenile justice systems, sometimes also known as cross-over, joint cases, dual-system served, or multisystem involved youth.
-(Adapted from The Center for Juvenile Justice Reform & Robert F. Kennedy Children's Action Corps.)
+Youth who are involved in both the child welfare and juvenile justice systems.
+These youth are also sometimes referred to as joint-case or multisystem-involved youth.
+(Adapted from Center for Juvenile Justice Reform & Robert F. Kennedy Children’s Action Corps.)

 dual track (See differential response.)